-Bringing Running Water Solutions to Navajo Homes - Solar Energy Solutions
+Bringing Running Water to Navajo & Neighboring Homes - Solar Energy Solutions

 To'h Ni'li' - Water is Flowing Project offers a solar-based solution that brings pressurized running water into households from an external water source, which can be integrated into household plumbing or be used as a stand-alone solution.